secwexen/security-playbooks/docs/FAQ.md

 ## 7. How can I contribute to Security Playbooks?

 Contributions are welcome.
-See the [Contributing](CONTRIBUTING.md) for contribution and development guidelines.
+See the [Contributing](CONTRIBUTING.md) for contribution.